Designing your own personal planning system

 - Then there's an additional notebook for longer journaling, as and when I feel the urge to do it.

-Note: one effect of really thinking about the system is that you start to spot suitable tools more easily.
+One effect of really thinking about the system is that you start to spot suitable tools more easily.
 Although I'm currently using notebooks for my weekly appointments and todos, I may switch to a Leuchtturm weekly planner & notebook, when a thinner 12-month one comes available at the end of the year.
 I wouldn't have considered this planner layout before doing this process.
 So, if you love buying stationery, creating your system may help reduce your spending, but I promise you'll still find ways to shop!

 There are some things this system doesn't cover, which I still want to work on: